RHEL 7 to CentOS 7 conversion script

 The system is migrated to CentOS 7.

 To verify whether the migration is successful, run the following command to check the release file.

 CentOS Linux release 7.9.2009 (Core)

-# check that the system boots CentOS kernel by default
+Check if the system boots the CentOS kernel by default.

 $ sudo grubby –info DEFAULT | grep CentOS

 Note: Version numbers may vary as new updates are released.

 RHEL 7 is a commercial distribution developed by Red Hat, a prominent enterprise software company, while CentOS 7 is a community-driven distribution created from the Red Hat Enterprise Linux (RHEL) source code.

 While RHEL 7 is specifically designed to cater to the needs of enterprise environments that require robust security, stability, and support, CentOS 7 is popular among individual users and smaller organizations who are seeking a free and open-source alternative to RHEL.

 Both RHEL 7 and CentOS 7 are regarded as having good security levels.
 However, with enterprise-level support and access to proprietary security tools, RHEL 7 has a modest advantage over CentOS.
 Because of this, RHEL 7 stands out as a superior option for businesses that need high levels of security.